AnonymousAlligator/MTRN2500Ass3/assignment3-spec.md

 Your team has been tasked with developing a Unmanned Aerial Vehicle (UAV) simulator that shows a single UAV dropping blocks in a Minecraft like game.
 Players will use a game controller to fly the UAV and drop blocks.

 Begin by looking at the provided interface diagram, and designing the additional classes that are needed, including the methods that will be required in each class (before you even start thinking about coding them!).
 These classes will include not only shapes, but one or more vehicle related classes.
-You will probably want a class to represent your UAV, which you will draw using the shapes listed below.
+You will probably want a class to represent your UAV, which you will draw using the shapes listed below (see the sections at the bottom of this document).

+Once you have designed your classes, consider how they will integrate with the joystick input topic (the same starting topic as Assignment 2), as well as pushing shapes to your marker topic.
+The provided code only handles pushing one shape at a time, so think about how you will push a whole set of shapes to be displayed.

 ### Simulation Scene
 In RVIZ2, show the ground using a green `Flat Plane` shape object.